-You can request an ENCC to confirm whether or not a planning enforcement notice has been complied with.
+A request can be made to the planning enforcement team for an ENCC to confirm whether or not a planning enforcement notice has been complied with.
 This provides written confirmation that, so far as the council have been able to ascertain, the requirements of a notice were, or were not, fully complied with on a particular date.
-This can be helpful if you are intending to sell a property where a notice has been served on it, with potential to speed up conveyancing and the sale process.
-It can also provide owners with peace of mind.
+This can be helpful where there is an intention to sell a property where a notice has been served on it, with potential to speed up conveyancing and the sale process.
+It can also provide prospective purchasers with peace of mind.